Colored Bosonic Models and Matrix Coefficients: The uncolored bosonic models

 To specify the system $\mathfrak{S}$ we begin with a planar array consisting of vertices and edges, such as an $r\times N$ grid.
 We will assume that each vertex is adjacent to four edges.
 The edges are divided into \textit{boundary edges} at the boundary of the array, and \textit{interior edges} in the interior.
 Every interior edge is adjacent to two vertices, and every boundary edge is adjacent to a single vertex.
 Every edge $E$ is assigned a \textit{spinset} $\Sigma_E$ of allowable states.
 Every boundary edge is assigned a fixed element of its spinset, which is fixed and is part of the data defining the system.
 To specify a state $\mathfrak{s}\in\mathfrak{S}$, we assign spins to the internal edges, picking for each edge $E$ a spin $s\in\Sigma_E$.
 Now as part of the data specifying the system $\mathfrak{S}$, for each vertex $v$ we assign a set of \textit{local Boltzmann weights}, which is a function from the set of possible spins of its four adjacent edges to $\mathbb{C}$.
 Thus given a state $\mathfrak{s}$ every vertex is assigned a local Boltzmann weight, and the product of these over all vertices is the Boltzmann weight $\beta(\mathfrak{s})$ appearing in (\ref{eq:parfun}).
-The model is \textit{solvable} or \textit{integrable} if it is amenable to study using the Yang-Baxter equation.
+We say that a vertex $v$ is admissible if its Boltzmann weight is non-zero.
+We say that a state $\mathfrak{s}$ is admissible, if all vertices $v \in \mathfrak{s}$ are admissible.

 [4]{ }

 [4]{ }

 In this section we introduce the uncolored models, based on a single boson type $\minus$.
 The spinset of the horizontal edges is $\Sigma_{\h}^{\unc} = \{ \plus, \minus \}$, where $\plus$ denotes the absence of a particle, and $\minus$ denotes the presence.
 The spinset of the vertical edge is